 To achieve these goals, we raise funds to supplement the resources of our partner, the National Park Service.
 National Historic Sites at Hyde Park include the President’s homes, Springwood and Top Cottage; Eleanor Roosevelt’s home, Val-Kill; and the former Vanderbilt estate, which for its historic significance and scenic beauty, F.D.R. established as a National Historic Site in 1939.

-Join our mailing list to receive the latest news and updates.
+Subscribe to our mailing list for all the latest about our news and initiatives!

 We will be in touch soon.

 CAITLYN GERMINARO is a Human Services professional whose passion is supporting and advocating for people with intellectual and developmental disabilities.
 Caitlyn is currently a Training Specialist for a non-profit organization serving people with disabilities and partnering with communities across 38 counties in New York State.
 In 2022, Caitlyn received a CP State Annual Conference Staff Recognition Award.
 She also received the 2023 Leadership Dutchess Community Advocate Award and graduated from the Leadership Dutchess program.
 Caitlyn holds a BS from The College of Saint Rose and an MS from Walden University.
 A golfer, gardener, and sunset enthusiast, she lives in Red Hook, NY, with her husband and their two dogs.